etan18/Obsidian-Notes/Unfinished/large language models.md

 #### in-context learning (ICL)
 Large language models have the capability of learning downstream tasks directly from examples provided by the input prompt, without the need for re-training.

+#### chain-of-thought prompting (CoT)
+- Include an example of whatever question/task you want the llm to answer/do
+- Include the answer to the example, as well as the logical steps taken to arrive at the end result